PatrickMaiyer/Portapack_Wiki/Recon.md

 * input: load ranges => allow load of ranges
 * input: load hamradios => allow load of ham radios
 * auto update m-ranges => if checked then the manual range start and stop values are updated using the actual searched range values.
 If it's actually searching a frequency, manual ranges are untouched
-* Lock duration => define lock duration in msec for a frequency lock to count
+* Lock duration => define lock duration in msec for a single frequency lock to count
-* Lock number => define number of consecutive locks needed to confirm a matching frequency
+* Lock number => define number of consecutive locks needed to have a frequency match
-* Lock duration => define a single lock duration
-* Number of match => define the numbers of matching (db > squelch) locks to have a freq match
-* Match mode => Choose between Continuous and Sparse
+* Match mode => Choose between CONTINUOUS and SPARSE.
+If continuous, all locks are to be consecutive during lock_wait, if it's sparse then you have to reach nb_locks during lock_wait but not consecutively.

-# Recon / Search / Manual Search modes
+# Recon/Search/Manual
 When using the Recon app, 3 modes are accessibles.

 You can switch from RECON to SEARCH using the GUI button, and to Manual search using the Manual-S button (just under the RECON/SEARCH button)